• requiem •

 Part of Speech: Noun

-Notes: Today's good if solemn word is regrettably topical in light of the senseless slaughter over the weekend in Tucson, Arizona.
+Notes: Today's good if solemn word is regrettably topical in light of the of the several requiems for unarmed black men killed by policemen in 2020-2021.
 It is related to at least one word with which it shares little or no semantic relationship.
 I love requiescence "state of rest or repose" and its adjective requiescent.
 Requiescat "prayer or sermon for someone deceased" is semantically closer.
-Let us all say a prayer for Representative Gabriel Giffords and pronounce appropriate requiems for the innocents who did not survive.

-In Play: Requiems celebrate or bemoan the passing of anything, not just people, and they need not be musical: "I think what the boss had hoped would be a pep rally was really a requiem for this company.
+In Play: This word applies fittingly to the funeral of Prince Philip, Duke of Edinburgh: "The requiem for Prince Philip was an elaborate affair designed by the Prince himself."
+Requiems celebrate or bemoan the passing of anything, not just people, and they need not be musical: "I think what the boss had hoped would be a pep rally was really a requiem for this company.
 Sales are too far down to save it."

 Word History: Today's Good Word is Latin requiem pure and unadulterated.
 It is the accusative case of requies "rest, repose", a word composed of the prefix re- "extra" + quies "quiet".
 In fact, English quiet comes from the French version of quies.
 Apparently, the Proto-Indo-European language contained a word kwei- "rest", which became hwei- in the Germanic languages.
-In English this word turned into while, as in a space of time or to while away time.
+In English this word turned into while "a space of time" and the verb, "to while away time".
 While must have originally referred to a time of rest, for its Norwegian cousin, hvile, means "rest, peace", as does its Swedish verb equivalent, vila.
-(Let's say a requiem for any thought of forgetting to thank Kathleen McCune of Norway for suggesting today's unfortunately topical Good Word.)
+(Let's say a requiem for any thought of forgetting to thank Kathleen McCune, who lives in Sweden, for suggesting today's unfortunately topical Good Word some time ago.)